 Rethink Your Grocery Shopping Strategy

 Always write a list before you go to the grocery store and stick to it while shopping.
 Use manufacturer and store coupons combined with sales to save a bundle.
 Buy multiple items when you find a great deal.
 Avoid buying items in convenient packaging.
 Those 100-calorie snack packs might be great for your diet, but they’re not so great for your wallet.

 Avoid Automatic Renewals

 Never allow any company or service to automatically renew your account.
-Check out your policy and compare it to others to see how much you could save by switching to another plan or even another company; to find a great deal on your home insurance compare Swinton home contents insurance online.
+Check out your policy and compare it to others to see how much you could save by switching to another plan or even another company.

 These are just some of the small steps you can take that will add up to big savings.
 Bear in mind that the more you save, the further your money will go this year.